shgujarathi/react-poc/README.md

 }
 The problem with this syntax is that a different callback is created each time the LoggingButton renders.
 In most cases, this is fine.
 However, if this callback is passed as a prop to lower components, those components might do an extra re-rendering.
 We generally recommend binding in the constructor or using the class fields syntax, to avoid this sort of performance problem.

+A good rule of thumb is that elements inside the map() call need keys.
+Keys Must Only Be Unique Among Siblings

+React component that renders a form also controls what happens in that form on subsequent user input.
+An input form element whose value is controlled by React in this way is called a “controlled component”.